AdobeDocs/commerce-cloud-service.en/help/get-started/prepare-workspace.md

 1. Paste and run the `git clone ...` command.

+>[!TIP]
+>
-1. Review the [project file structure](../cloud-guide/project/file-structure.md) topic and learn about cloud templates.
+>Adobe provisions your initial project environment using a template repository that includes package instructions for a specific version of Adobe Commerce.
+Review the [project file structure](../cloud-guide/project/file-structure.md) topic and learn more about important project files and cloud templates.